mate-academy/layout_miami/README.md

 + CSS3: Used for styling and layout of the page.
 + JavaScript: Used for interactive elements and functionality.

+#

 Thank you for checking out the BOSE landing page.
-If you have any questions or feedback, please don't hesitate to contact us at [pushkarskiyrodion@gmail.com].
+If you have any questions or feedback, please don't hesitate to contact us [at](pushkarskiyrodion@gmail.com).